 Nope.
 We cover veterinary expenses as long as you go through us for ALL veterinary issues.
 If you take your foster animal to a vet without our permission, it is your financial responsibility.
-If you have questions about symptoms you see, please email your foster contact, and we’ll let you know what to do and/or hook you up with vet care.
+If you have questions about symptoms like coughing or sneezing etc., please email your foster contact, and we’ll let you know what to do and/or hook you up with vet care.

 What do I do in the case of a veterinary emergency?

-In the case of a true veterinary emergency, please contact our foster coordinator at 415-987-5774.
-If you cannot reach us, please call one of these approved veterinarians below for advice and to possibly bring your animal for immediate medical attention: Whole Health Veterinary Center at 212-674-0111 or The Village Veterinarian at 212-979-9870.
-We will only cover the cost of an emergency room visit if we consider the condition a true veterinary emergency, which we define as a condition that is immediately life threatening to the animal.
+In the case of a true veterinary emergency, please contact us at 415-987-5774, 347-821-6457, or 914-646-5515.
+You must reach one of us and get approval before taking your foster pet to a veterinary facility, so please leave a voice message and/or text if you can't reach us right away by phone.
+We will only cover the cost of an emergency visit if we consider the condition a true veterinary emergency, which we define as a condition that is immediately life threatening to the animal.
 Conditions that fall into this category may include unconsciousness, severe bleeding, severe burns, obvious bone fractures or breaks, severe difficulty breathing.
 We DO NOT consider the following issues emergencies: minor wounds (where bleeding can be controlled), minor burns (mild discomfort evident), limping, minimal blood in the urine or feces, ear or eye infection, abscesses, diarrhea, irritated spay/neuter incision site, etc.

 Can I take my foster dog to the dog run?

 Nope.
-Sorry, for safety reasons none of our dogs are allowed in any dog run or off leash area.
+Sorry, for safety reasons none of our dogs are allowed in any dog run or other public off leash area.

 What are my responsibilities as a foster parent?

 You are expected to provide your foster pet with all of the loving care it needs, which includes (but is not limited to) food, water, shelter, exercise, and medication when required.
-You are expected to be available via phone call, text, and/or email so that we can check in when necessary and coordinate meet-and-greets with potential adopters.
+You are expected to be available via phone call, text, and/or email on a daily basis so that we can check in when necessary and coordinate meet-and-greets with potential adopters.
 We ask that you bring your foster pet to adoption events if/when necessary.
-We’ll provide details!
+We’ll provide details via weekly check-in emails from our events coordinators.
 You must answer any questions we may have about your foster pet so that we can make sure it stays healthy and gets adopted to the best forever home possible.
 We also ask that you put potential adopters you meet in touch with us so that we can explain and begin the application process.

 How do potential adopters find out about my foster pet?

 All of our adoptable pets are listed on multiple pet search websites such as Petfinder.
-We regularly share updates on our animals in foster care via Facebook and Instagram, and we have adoption events you can attend with your foster dog every weekend.
+We regularly share updates on our animals in foster care via Facebook and Instagram, and we often have adoption events you can attend with your foster dog.

 Do I have to attend adoption events?